RafaelEstevamReis/Simple.BotUtils/README.md

 # Simple.BotUtils

-Some Bots Utilities containing common features such as Dependency Injection, Job Scheduler and Argument Parser
+Some Bots Utilities containing common features such as Dependency Injection, Job Scheduler, MemoryCache and Argument Parser

 Lightweight, simple, compatible, and depends only Newtonsoft.Json Works for small projects in any platform (see compatibility list)